-It is the responsibility of each Agency Administrator to ensure that each of its users is knowledgeable about the purpose of HoT HMIS, and knows how to correctly use the system.
-Each agency is required to assign at least one person from their agency to be an Agency Administrator who will serve as a contact with the System Administrator of the HoT HMIS.
-This person will be required to attend training and is expected to obtain the knowledge necessary to train other users in that agency.
-This person will also relay problems and suggestions to the System Administrator of HoT HMIS.
+It is the responsibility of each Agency Administrator to ensure that each of its users is knowledgeable about the purpose of HOTHMIS and knows how to correctly use the system.
+Each agency is required to assign at least one person from their agency to be an Agency Administrator who will serve as a contact with the System Administrator of HOTHMIS.
+This person will be required to attend trainings and is expected to obtain the knowledge necessary to train other users in that agency.
+This person will also relay problems and suggestions to the System Administrator of HOTHMIS.